 We'd love to hear what you think of our first local account?
-To leave your feedback and any suggestions for the next edition - scan the code below.
+To leave your feedback and any suggestions for the next edition - scan the code below or click the link.

 Milton Keynes City Council, Adult Services Local Account